What Is A Niche Website? And How Can You Create One?

 Rather than pets supplies, to focus on one specific animal.

-You can always scale out your niche later on if you choose a title to your website that would allow you to do so.
+You can always scale out your niche later on if you choose to.

 But now Google prefers more established sites, sites where they have built up trust over time and that google regards as “authority sites” within their specific niche.